ashutoshgithubs/iemhacks_DEV-G/README.md

 # <center>This Project is a part of GSSoC'24</center>

 <img src="https://imgur.com/wuiJXqr.png"/>

+## 🙏 Support

+Don't forget to leave a star ⭐️ for this project! <br/>
-*Thank you for being a part of the DEV-G EdTech project.*
+*Thank you for being a part of the DEV-G.*

 <p align="right"><a href="#top">Back to top ⬆</a></p>